mounchiliu/Udacity/self-driving/Chapter-5-SensorFusion.md

 **Q:** Considering a prior distribution and a far away measurement distribution.
 These two distribution has the same variance.
 Where will be the mean&variance of resulting Gaussian?
 ![image](https://user-images.githubusercontent.com/47606318/123811918-43897a80-d926-11eb-8e96-26e00084e694.png)

+**ans:**
-**ans:** Mean is in the middle, because the two variance are same, which averaging the means
+- Mean is in the middle, because the two variance are same, which averaging the means

-         vaiance is half of the old one(can use the formula above)
+- Vaiance is half of the old one(can use the formula above)